Student Christian Movement of Canada

-The Student Christian Movement of Canada (SCM Canada) is a youth-led ecumenical network of student collectives based in spirituality, issues of social, economic justice, environmental justice, and building autonomous local communities on campuses across the country.
+The Student Christian Movement of Canada (SCM Canada) is an ecumenical Progressive Christian student organization in Canada.
+Its main activities are focused on spirituality, issues of social, economic, and environmental justice, and building autonomous local communities on campuses across the country.
 It is part of the World Student Christian Federation.
-The SCM Canada works with other Christian groups, for example, in 2017 supporting the Week of Prayer for Christian Unity.

 History

 In 1895, leaders from North American and European countries established and united national SCMs within the first international student organization, the World Student Christian Federation.

 Starting out as at the McGill YMCA, SCM Canada was founded and incorporated into the WSCF in 1921.
 It is estimated that nearly five percent of students in English Canada were involved in the group from the time of its inception to 1930.

 Like its international counterpart, SCM Canada has been part of the ecumenical movement, the turbulence of the 1960s student movements, the mid-20th century shift in balance of power from liberal to evangelical Christian conservatism, the pressures of maintaining unity across the spectrum of Christianity, and the tension between a theological study focus and a social activism focus.

-Since its founding, SCM Canada has taken stands on social issues including support for the ordination of women, opposing internment of Japanese-Canadians during World War II; anti-war activities since the 1960s; and facing controversy for its solidarity with LGBTQ Christians.
+Since its founding, SCM Canada has taken stands on social issues including support for the ordination of women, opposing internment of Japanese-Canadians during World War II; anti-war activities since the 1960s.
 Members were involved in the Canadian Social Gospel movement, which mobilized for a more just social order in Canada, including accessible health care, education, and social services.

 The movement has undertaken various projects throughout its history.
 The SCM was involved in socialist work camps in the 1940s and 1950s in which students would work in unionizing factories during the summer and pool their resources in communal houses of prayer.
 This was modeled after the Worker-Priest movement in France.
 Between 2000 and 2002, summer solidarity projects explored sustainable living in rural community.
 The SCM also runs international solidarity exchanges with more militant SCMs in the Philippines and Nicaragua and annual student educational trips they call pilgrimages.